isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The rule against global variables applies to namespace scope variables as well.

-**Alternative**: If you use global (more generally namespace scope data) to avoid copying, consider passing the data as an object by reference to const.
+**Alternative**: If you use global (more generally namespace scope data) to avoid copying, consider passing the data as an object by reference to `const`.
 Another solution is to define the data as the state of some object and the operations as member functions.

 **Warning**: Beware of data races: If one thread can access nonlocal data (or data passed by reference) while another thread executes the callee, we can have a data race.